liuzhiyi1992/WaveLoadingView/README.md

 ```
 > <br>
 > Don't worry， after -removeFromSuperview(), the animation have been stop
-> <br>
->

 <br>
 #**License：**
-ZYKeyboardUtil is available under the MIT license.
+WaveLoadingIndicator is available under the MIT license.
 See the LICENSE file for more info.